mae-and/mae-and/README.md

 👩🏼‍💻 I am passionate about developing innovative applications that harness the potential of data to deliver user-focused solutions.
 I enjoy the challenge of writing clean, efficient code and uncovering valuable insights from data.
 Whether it's optimizing algorithms, improving user experiences, or analyzing data trends, I am dedicated to creating impactful technology solutions.

-🏂 Outside of work, you can catch me on the slopes or spending time in nature 🌿
+🏂 Outside of work, you can catch me on the slopes or spending time in nature. 🌿

 <b>Let's connect!</b>